 This article expands on our last article, Part 1.
 Here we will focus on the process of handling nitrogen compounds in water, which create disinfectant byproducts (DBPs) like chloramines.
 This process is also an integral part of breakpoint chlorination, and creates combined chlorine.
 After all, handling bather waste is paramount in water chemistry.
-Buckle up, the chemistry can be pretty dense, and hopefully we can help you make sense of it.

 What is combined chlorine?